 Aging in Place services may be accessed in addition to a Critical Home Repair or Home Preservation project, or as a stand-alone service.
 This will be determined at the time of application.

 Do you work on mobile homes?

 Yes, we can provide repairs if the mobile home was built after 1976 and the repair costs does not exceed 50% of the value of the home.
 Services for Home Preservation and Aging in Place may be provided for mobile homes without the above restrictions.

 Complete the repair intake form or call us at (206) 866-7615 for King County residence or 509-818-1974 for Kittitas County residence.
 After the initial intake is complete we can provide you with an application to the Critical Home Repair, Home Preservation or Aging in Place Programs.
 We will send you an application through e-mail or mail.

 Depending on which program you are applying to we will provide you with an application with a list of the documents needed, all programs will require:

 - Proof of income for all household members

 - Current government issued ID

-The application process for Critical Home Repairs can take 1-6 months, depending on processing paperwork, weather, and the construction schedule.
-The processing time varies with the volume of applications and how quickly documents are submitted by applicants.
-Applicants are contacted in a timely manner as to the status and next steps for the application process.
+The application process for Critical Home Repairs can take 2-8 months.
+Work schedules are based on several criteria including: weather, urgency, scope of work, and the construction schedule.
+Applicants are contacted in a timely manner as to the status and next steps for their repair project.

 Home Preservation and Aging in Place projects are completed within a shorter time range.
 Usually taking from 4 to 12 weeks to process.